Dafluxtech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5 script that displays the first 10 lines of /etc/passwd.

 6 script that displays the third line of the file iacta.

+7 script that creates a file and the file contains a text ending by a new line.